-In most small audio project hobbyist are using specialized audio amplifier chips.
-That’s really fine you get high quality amplification without scratching your head.
+In most small audio projects, hobbyists are using specialized audio amplifier chips.
+That’s really fine; you get high-quality amplification without scratching your head.
 Some probably don’t care how these things work.
 But don’t forget that amplifiers can be built out of discrete electronics components like bipolar transistors.
-Check out this great hackaweek project where Dino builds class AB audio amplifier out of three bipolar transistors and other passive components.
+Check out this great hack week project where Dino makes a class AB audio amplifier out of three bipolar transistors and other passive components.

-He slightly goes through theory of operation and of course demonstrates its working in following video.
+He slightly goes through the theory of operation and, of course, demonstrates its working in the following video.

-Just to be quick… Class AB amplifier consists of two amplification transistors NPN and PNP where on transistor amplifiers positive side of signal while another negative.
-This way we get push-pull effect.
-So don’t afraid building discrete circuits – they are fun and you learn a lot.
-And who knows may be your next project will have amplifier out of discrete components.
+To be quick… The class AB amplifier consists of two amplification transistors NPN and PNP, where the transistor amplifies the positive side of the signal while another negative.
+This way, we get the push-pull effect.
+So don’t afraid to build discrete circuits – they are fun, and you learn a lot.
+And who knows, maybe your next project will have an amplifier out of discrete components.